PolyhedralDev/TerraDocs/_sources/config/development/config-data.rst.txt

    .. tab-item:: YAML

+      .. admonition:: Info
+         :class: tip

          For simple data types like integers and strings it is clear which key corresponds to which value, as they are typically contained on the same line, but maps and lists may span multiple lines, so we need a way of defining which objects are defined under which keys and items.
 In YAML, we can specify this kind of relationship via *indentation* - which is simply how many spaces come before the key one a line.
 We conventionally use two spaces to indicate 'one level' of indentation in YAML configs.

       .. code-block:: yaml
          :caption: config.yml
          :linenos:

          parent-key:
            child-key: value
            sibling-key: another value

       You can see that the map containing ``child-key`` and ``sibling-key`` is indented by two spaces, and is defined under the ``parent-key`` key,